Global-Exam/api-sdk-php/README.md

 #### Description

-Perform an HTTP request to the API.
+Performs an HTTP request to the API.

 Most of time, you won't use this method because there are already shortcuts methods to access to a given resource.

 ```php